 - This drug can lead to less sweating in areas other than the underarm.
 This could lead to high body temperature and heat stroke.
-Call your doctor if you have a fast or abnormal heartbeat; fast or shallow breathing; fever; or hot, red skin.
-Call your doctor if you feel less alert, if you pass out, or if you are not sweating during activities or in warm temperatures.
+Call your child’s doctor if your child has a fast or abnormal heartbeat; fast or shallow breathing; fever; or hot, red skin.
+Call your child’s doctor if your child feels less alert, if your child passes out, or if your child is not sweating during activities or in warm temperatures.

 - Dry mouth, skin, or eyes.

 - Burning or stinging.